16 Best Fly Rods Reviewed & Tested (Hands-on Guide)

 6. Best Fly Fishing Starter Kit: Wild Water Fly Fishing Complete 5/6 Starter Package

-Wild water fly fishing starter packageAnglers who are just learning to fly fish will generally get the best results by purchasing a pre-matched starter kit until they learn the finer points of rod and reel selection.
+Wild Water fly fishing starter packageAnglers who are just learning to fly fish will generally get the best results by purchasing a pre-matched starter kit until they learn the finer points of rod and reel selection.

 The Wild Water Fly Fishing 5/6 Starter Package is a great choice, as it not only comes with a rod and reel, but preinstalled line, backing and leader, a rod sock, a rod case, a fly box, flies, and a detailed instruction book too.